8 Missouri Cannabis Laws You Must Know

 This law also outlines details of note for current license-holders:

 - You must pass your commencement inspection within 1 year of being issued the license, or your license may be revoked.

 - Your license is valid for 3 years from the date it was issued.
 You will need to renew by submitting an updated application between 150-250 days prior to expiration.
 Renewal fees will apply.

-Note: Dispensaries and transportation facilities can’t be located within 1,000 feet of any elementary or secondary school, daycare, or church.
+Note: Licensed Facilities can’t be located within 1,000 feet of any elementary or secondary school, daycare, or church.
 The measurement is the shortest path between the two locations as lawfully traveled by foot.
 Local rules and regulations can allow for this distance to be smaller than 1000 feet.